simonscmap/Data_Submission_FileStruc_Doc/README.md

     Examples: KOK1606, Gradients_1, diel

     * Project name: If your data are in the context of a project, include the project name.<br/>
-    Examples: HOT, Darwin, seaflow
+    Examples: HOT, Darwin, SeaFlow

 <br/><br/>

 <a id="var_comment"></a>
 + **var_comment**<br/>
 Use this field to communicate any detailed information about this particular variable with the users.
-This could include, for example, description of a method. `var_comment` is visible in the Simons CMAP catalog (<a href="#fig_var_comment_cat">Fig. 11</a>).
+This could include, for example, description of method(s) used to process the raw measurements. `var_comment` is visible in the Simons CMAP catalog (<a href="#fig_var_comment_cat">Fig. 11</a>).
 This field is not required.<br/>

     * Required: No (optional)
     * Constraint: No length limits